If you have any queries about the correct visa for a Capernwray Bible School, please email us email@example.com

 WHAT IS THE VISITOR ROUTE?

-From January 2021 visitors from countries including the United States of America, Canada, Republic of Korea (South Korea), EU/EEA countries and Switzerland can enter the UK for up to six months at a time and study with us as a Visitor without having to apply for a visa in advance.
+Visitors from countries including the United States of America, Canada, Republic of Korea (South Korea), EU/EEA countries and Switzerland can enter the UK for up to 6 months at a time and study with us as a Visitor without having to apply for a visa in advance.
 Permission to enter for 6 months as a Visitor can be granted at the UK border, using the electronic passport gates (see below).
 Advice on the documentation you require for permission to enter on that basis is available via the UK Government checker here.

 “What you need at the UK border